angelasoler/So-long/README.md

 ## :computer: HOWTO RUN

 Just run the command `make run` and put the map name when asked.
-It would be run into docker container
+It will be run into a docker container.

-- You can see map names into maps directory, and also create new ones, take care to be into maps directory and with `.ber` at the end.
+- You can see the maps names into `maps` directory, and also create new ones.
+Take care to be into `maps` directory and with `.ber` at the end.
 - To get out of the game before ended it press `esc`.

 ## :gem: SOMER SOURCES